DAAS Device as a Service: Equipment Leasing for Small Businesses

 • Infrastructure as a service (IaaS) DaaS: This type of DaaS provides businesses with access to servers, storage, and networking resources.

-Benefits of leasing for DaaS projects
+Benefits of leasing for DaaS projects: Cost Efficiency

 • Reduced upfront costs: Leasing allows businesses to avoid the upfront costs of purchasing new devices.